 Measles Exposures in Ontario

-For each measles case reported in Ontario, a public health investigation is completed to identify places where people may have been exposed to the measles virus.
+When a measles is case reported in Ontario, a public health investigation is completed to identify places where people may have been exposed to the measles virus.

 Individuals who are not protected against measles AND who were in places where they may have been exposed to a case of measles on the following places and dates of possible exposure should check the website for their local public health unit for more information.

-The information on this webpage is updated on Tuesdays, or the next business day following a holiday.
+The information on this webpage is updated regularly as new information becomes available.
 Please check your local public health unit website for updated information.

 On this page: